Yashi-9/Hardware-Sales-Insights/README.md

 # Hardware-Sales-Insights | SQL | Power BI
 ### Talble of contents
-- Problem Statement
+- Problem Statement:

-  An India-based computer hardware company, struggles with sales tracking and growth in a competitive market.Currently, the company struggles with limited data visibility and relies on verbal reports, making it difficult to assess performance.
+  An India-based computer hardware company, struggles with acquiring more customers and tracking its sales and growth in a competitive market.Currently, the company struggles with limited data visibility and relies

+  on verbal reports, making it difficult to assess performance.
 Implementing a Power BI sales dashboard will provide real-time insights, enabling data-driven decisions to optimize sales strategies and drive growth.

 - AIMS Grid

   - 1. Purpose:

-       Improve sales tracking, enhance data-driven decision-End result - An automated dashboard providing quick and latest sights to support Data-driven decision making.making, and optimize sales strategies to drive business growth.
+       Improve sales tracking, enhance data-driven decision-End result - An automated dashboard providing quick and latest sights to support Data-driven decision making.making, and optimize sales strategies

+        to drive business growth.

  -  2. Stakeholder:
        - Sales Director
        - Marketing Team